53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 • Learning Magazine Monthly Subscription – Our kids love getting “real mail” in the mailbox.
 This is one gift my extended family members often get for them.
 They look forward to it coming each month and doing the activities.

 • Craft Bucket – One of my favorite Christmas gifts as a child: a basket of craft activities that lasted me all year!
 My aunt filled a large basket with scissors, paper, glue, string, and every craft supply imaginable.
 It led to hours of fun for me.
-My kids love getting these baskets, plus books about how to draw, painting kits, sticker pads, construction paper, and other craft kits.
+My kids love getting these baskets, plus books about how to draw, art kits, sticker pads, construction paper, and other craft kits.

 • Musical Instrument – A favorite gift one Christmas was a steel drum for my kids.
 Though I admit, on a couple of especially loud days, I have regretted the idea!
 This is the one I got, and they’ve loved learning to play it.
 I also ordered mini musical instrument kits.